CloudCredo/graphite-statsd-boshrelease/README.md

 This BOSH release can be used to deploy [Graphite](http://graphite.readthedocs.org/en/0.9.12/overview.html)!
 The current release configures a single-node Graphite server with the following:

 * 1 x carbon-cache.py process
-* graphite-web using a sqlite DB
+* graphite-web using a sqlite DB (can be configured to use psql)
 * Apache httpd and mod_wsgi
 * statsd